Aerobic Workouts for Reducing Stress

 Aerobic exercise helps reduce stress in several ways.
 Firstly, it releases endorphins, which act as natural mood lifters.

-Additionally, it reduces the levels of stress hormones like cortisol.
-Furthermore, engaging in aerobic workouts provides a distraction from daily worries and allows you to focus on the present moment.
+Additionally, it reduces stress hormones like cortisol.
+Furthermore, engaging in aerobic workouts distracts from daily worries and allows one to focus on the present moment.

 Choosing the Right Aerobic Workout